giordano-lucas/exchange-price-propagation/index.md

 ## Impact of liquidity

-In the previous section we found out that distance is not the only factor dring lag durations.
-In this section we investigate a new factor candidate, namely: `liquidity`.
+In the previous section, we found out that distance is not the only factor driving lag duration.
+In this section, we investigate a new factor candidate, namely `liquidity`.
 It seems likely that the price propagation is slower when the period between transactions is big.
 Imagine comparing The `NYSE` with a much smaller exchange where shell shares are only exchanged once an hour.
 To illustrate this factor, we first compute the daily median of `period` between trades for each exchange.
 The obtained time series evolves as follows:

 {% include_relative figures/plotly/liquidity_evolution.html %}

-The daily median of the period between trades decays over time, meaning that the stock (`Shell`) becomes more and more traded along the years.
+The daily median of the period between trades decays over time, meaning that the stock (`Shell`) becomes more and more traded over the years.
 However, it appears that between 2006 and 2008 this metric multiple ties higher for the British market than for the two others.
-In terms of lag, we would expect the British market not to be the leader market.
-Looking back at the figure of section [***lags evolution***](#lags-evolution), this is indeed that is observed.
+In terms of lag, we would expect the British market not to be the leading market.
+Looking back at the figure of section [***lags evolution***](#lags-evolution), that is indeed what is observed.

-Then using these time series we plot the absolute lags between exchanges against the difference of `periods`.
-For example: on 2015-01-12 the median `period` between trades is 1.5s in the `US` and 1.0s in `NL`, we also have a lag of 500ms between these exchanges.
+Then using these time series, we plot the absolute lags between exchanges against the difference of `periods` in a scatter plot.
+Hence, the time dependency of the data points is removed in this plot to solely focus on the relationship between the two variables.
+For example on 2015-01-12 the median `period` between trades is 1.5s in the `US` and 1.0s in `NL`, we also have a lag of 500 ms between these exchanges.
 Thus we add on the graph the point: $$(\mid 1.5-1 \mid \cdot \mid 500 \mid) = (0.5,500)$$.
 The final graph is the following:

 {% include_relative figures/plotly/daily_lag_vs_period_diff_trade.html %}

+We also showed a trend line per market pair.
+Each of them has a positive slope which demonstrates that the period difference (a proxy for liquidity) has indeed a positive impact on the price propagation lags.
+Note that this trend is much stronger for `NL / US` than the other pairs.

 ## More visualisations

 ### Customisable historical lag

-TODO: update figure with option to select BBO/trades
+TODO: update figure with the option to select BBO/trades

 To conclude our project, we made available additional interactive visualisations of the computed lags.